About

 Claudia’s passion for impact measurement stems from experiencing its transformative potential in helping grass root organisations articulate their story and shape their future.
 She brings this firsthand experience to her work, ensuring organisations feel supported throughout the impact measurement process.

-DR GRACE CLARE
+GRACE CLARE

-Level 2: Accredited Practitioner
+Level 2: Accredited Practitioner, PhD

-DR MARIE NISSANKA
+MARIE NISSANKA

 Marie is a mixed-methods researcher and evaluator with 12+ years of experience in the public, commercial, NGO and tertiary education sectors.
 Her diverse background spans the areas of community wellbeing, social housing, international development, education, employment, and youth affairs.
 Marie's work has informed policy decisions and contributed to the collective mahi of improving social outcomes within Aotearoa and overseas.
+Marie led the execution of a SROI study for a regional youth organisation and is currently a Principal Evaluator with the NZ Ministry of Education.